yvg/yvg.github.io/blog/src/md/stop-human-approval-in-pull-requests-for-better-collaboration.md

 A healthier approach is to foster individual responsibility for one's work.
 To let authors decide when and when not to ask for help and to be fully accountable for the outcome.
 Not by blaming them when things go wrong, but by helping them to learn from their mistakes.

-This in turn leads to a culture of continuous learning, of increased individual competency, and a more autonomous team.
+This in turn leads to a culture of continuous learning, increased individual competency, and a more autonomous team.

 It's a fantastic way to ensure continuous growth, eliminate the fear of merging, and become better at what we do, truly collaboratively.